 A traveller and a sports fan?
 Ireland is the place for you.
 You can watch worldwide talent and local sports all across the country.

-Sport is woven into the fabric of Irish culture, and its influence is visibly evident in any Irish village, town, or city.
+Sport is woven into the fabric of Irish culture and Irish life.
+Its influence is visibly evident in any Irish village, town, or city.
 Over half of the population of Ireland participates in Irish sports at least once per week.

-As a sporting nation, the Emerald Isle caters for global sports, such as tennis and swimming, to the indigenous sports of Gaelic football, hurling, and camogie, and even the faraway games of American football and basketball.
+As a sporting nation, the Emerald Isle caters for global sports and international events, such as tennis and swimming.
+Meanwhile, many also enjoy the indigenous sports of Gaelic football, hurling, and camogie.

-Amongst this rainbow of choice, here are the five most popular sports in Ireland.
+Others even follow the faraway games of American football, Australian rules football, and basketball.
+Amongst this rainbow of choice for sports attendances, here are the five most popular sports in Ireland.

 5. Golf – for the summer swing

 Rory McIlroy.
 Graeme McDowell.
 Padraig Harrington.
 You’ve heard of all those names, right?
-They are some of Ireland’s premier golfers and some of the very best in the world.
+They are some of Ireland’s premier golfers and some of the very best in the world, proving the Irish success at the sport.

 And with talent like that, it is no surprise that golf is well-followed across the Emerald Isle.
 Ireland has some of the world’s finest golf courses, with the Royal County Down course ranked amongst the top 100 courses outside the US.

-The best time to play golf in Ireland is between May and September when weather conditions will be more suitable for the game, with over 300 golf courses across the country to choose from.
+Golf Ireland is the national governing body for the sport in Ireland.
+The best time to play golf in Ireland is between May and September as weather conditions will be more suitable for the game.

 4. Athletics – for the fitness freaks

-One of the most popular sports in Ireland is athletics, whose governing body in Ireland is the Athletics Association of Ireland (AAI).
+One of the most popular sports in Ireland is athletics, whose national body in Ireland is the Athletics Association of Ireland (AAI).

 Athletics includes track and field athletes, road running, race walking, cross-country running, mountain running, and ultra-distance running.